JullierJoaquin/PI_DA/README.md

-## DA Project - Potential markets analysis
+# DA - Potential communications market analysis

 This repository documents the analysis of internet services distribution to identify market oportunities.
 The project is organized into the following key stages: